Gravitational waves in metric-affine bumblebee gravity: The polarization states

 In the $x$ direction, Eq.~\eqref{geo_dev_MA} gives

-whereas the tidal force in the longitudinal ($z$) direction takes the form $\frac{D^2 S^3}{\mathrm{d}\tau^2} = -\frac{\omega^2}{2}\,h^{3}{}_{1}\,S^1 $.
+whereas the tidal force in the longitudinal ($z$) direction takes the form ${ \frac{D^2 S^3}{\mathrm{d}\tau^2} = 0 }$.

 These expressions should be interpreted as a coordinate--level illustration associated with the representative tensor \eqref{pol_spacelike_perp}.
 Again, as we commented before, a rigorous identification of the physical polarization content and its tidal effects in the \textit{metric--affine} theory would require the full graviton propagator.
 When the separation between two test particles is sufficiently small, their events may be treated as occurring simultaneously, allowing the timelike component $S^0$ to be disregarded.
-Under this approximation, the geodesic deviation along the $x$ direction receives contributions from both the plus polarization ($\varepsilon_{11}$) and the cross polarization ($\varepsilon_{13}$).
-In contrast, the longitudinal displacement along the $z$ direction arises solely from the cross polarization mode.
+Under this approximation, {the representative tidal response in the $x$ direction is controlled by the $\varepsilon_{11}$ amplitude, while no longitudinal tidal displacement is produced at this level}. {The $\varepsilon_{13}$ component should therefore be interpreted only as part of the coordinate--level representative tensor structure, not as a separately established observable longitudinal mode in the \textit{metric--affine} theory.}